louis-tru/quark/docs/CURRENT_WORK.md

   `VulkanTexture::generateMipmaps()`.
 - Cached vertex data now uses a device-local Vulkan vertex buffer and the same shared staging/command submission path.
+- `VulkanCanvas` now has Metal-style current/front command packs, a per-canvas command pool, and a canvas-local shader reflection/pipeline handle cache.
+  The initial color path caches compatible render passes, creates framebuffers for the selected render target/mipmap level, and records pipeline, vertex, push-constant, and draw commands.
+- Ordinary graphics shaders share descriptor set 0: clip texture at binding 0, followed by dynamic root/view/clip uniform buffers at bindings 1-3.
+Uniform data is linearly allocated per command pack; changing only its offset reuses the descriptor set, while changing the underlying buffer allocates and updates a new set.
+Descriptor pools grow on exhaustion and reset with their command pack.
+- Descriptor set 0 is rebound with the active shader's pipeline layout whenever the pipeline or a dynamic offset changes.
+This is required because Vulkan pipeline-layout compatibility also includes push-constant ranges; do not assume one shader's layout can remain bound across arbitrary shader changes.
+- Framebuffer-owned mip-level image views are destroyed with the framebuffer;
+  the base view owned by `VulkanTexture` is only borrowed.
+Frame submission and the remaining drawing commands are still incomplete.
 - Upload submissions use pooled fences and non-blocking status checks to release staging buffers, staging memory, and one-time command buffers.
 Long-lived texture and vertex resources use Qk's existing frame-aware App delay tasks for